I made a copycat Starbucks dark chocolate mocha recipe at home using simple ingredients.

 Plus, you can customize it and make it healthier than what you get at the coffee shop.

-Ingredients for Starbucks Dark Chocolate Mocha
+How to Make Starbucks Dark Chocolate Mocha

 - Topping: You can use whipped cream or cocoa powder (optional but recommended)